 A new study from Australia reveals that cannabis is useless for pain control.
 And yet for years the cannabis industry said that cannabis would reduce pain!
 It was playing on the hopes of chronic pain sufferers.
-Here are the results of the Australian study.
-This review was based on the scientific paper from the Lancet.
+Here is a review of the effect of cannabis on pain conditions.
+Only patients with neuropathic pain benefitted from cannabis.

 The Lancet Study